-Water heaters located in an RV operate similar to those found in a home.
-They are just a smaller capacity.
-Which is why when RV water heater troubleshooting you will want to follow similar steps as if you were troubleshooting your home’s water heater.
-However, there are just a few additional steps you will need to complete when troubleshooting.
+Water heaters located in an RV operate similarly to those found in a home, just at a smaller capacity.
+When RV water heater troubleshooting, you’ll want to follow similar steps as if you were troubleshooting your home’s water heater.
+However, there are a few additional steps you’ll need to complete when troubleshooting.

-The Suburban water heater is a 12 gallon unit that runs on either propane or electric.
-When conducting your RV water heater troubleshooting steps for this unit you will want to locate the control panel.
-Look for the DCI lights on the panel and if they are lit you will need to go outside and push the reset buttons on the water heater.
-If this does not fix the issues, additional RV water heater troubleshooting will be needed.
+The Suburban water heater is a 12-gallon unit that runs on either propane or electric.
+When conducting your RV water heater troubleshooting steps for this unit, you will want to locate the control panel.
+Look for the DCI lights on the panel.
+If they are lit, you will need to go outside and push the reset buttons on the water heater.
+If this does not fix the issue, additional RV water heater troubleshooting will be needed.

-To get a better look at the water pump take the cover off of the bottom heat element.
-You will first need to verify there is 12 volt battery power and to make sure the LP is on and supplying unit.
-You can check the LP system by simply turning on stovetop inside of the unit.
+To get a better look at the water pump, take the cover off of the bottom heat element.
+First, you will need to verify there is 12-volt battery power and that the LP is on and supplying the unit.
+You can check the LP system by simply turning on the stovetop inside of the unit.

 The final thing to look at is the flame.
 You will want to have a nice blue flame that is lighter in the center and not jumping around.
-If you are not getting spark you could have a bad electrode or other board issues.
+If you are not getting a spark, you could have a bad electrode or other board issues.

 Some basic maintenance and following these troubleshooting steps will help get your water heater up and running.